Anti-Inflammatory Diet Plan →

 Low Carb Roux and thickener for keto sauces (updated 8/20)

-• Sprinkle ONE teaspoon of xanthan gum while whisking, and then add the other 1/2 teaspoon of xanthan gum, and whisk for 30 seconds.
-If it doesn’t start to thicken, add 1/2 tsp more. *Sprinkle while blending is key for mixing xanthan gum*
+2. Sprinkle 1 teaspoon of xanthan gum while whisking, and then add the other ½ teaspoon of xanthan gum, and whisk for 30 seconds.
+If it doesn’t start to thicken, add ½ teaspoon more xanthan gum. *Sprinkling while blending is key with xanthan gum.*

-• Cook over medium heat, darkening to the desired color.
+3. Cook over medium heat, darkening to the desired color.
 It browns quickly, so always remember to whisk!
-The roux will continue to thicken as it cools, so don’t worry if your roux seems a little thin at first.
-Also, if you constantly whisk and lightly sprinkle in the xanthan gum it dissolves perfectly.
-Remember, when finished and cooled, the roux gets much thicker.
-So less is best.
+The roux will continue to thicken as it cools, even if the roux seems a little thin at first.

-• Whisk/Mix 1- 2 tbsp Arrowroot or tapioca starch and equal water
+1. Whisk together 1- 2 Tablespoons arrowroot or tapioca starch and equal parts water

 Notes